-Mayil means peacock in Taiml language.
+Mayil means peacock in Tamil language.
 Mylapore got its name from the cooing noises of the peacocks which used to frequent this area.
-Mylapore was a trading port before the British arrived in India.
-The seventh-century Kapaleeshwara Temple, the SanThome Basilica and Ramakrishna Math are places of religious importance.
+At first, it was a trading port in India.
+The Portuguese were the first settlers in this port.The British occupied this area thereafter.
+The seventh-century Kapaleeshwara Temple, the Santhome Basilica and the Ramakrishna Mutt are places of religious importance.
 St.Thomas the apostle is said to have died here in 72 AD.
-It is also regarded as the birthplace of the Tamil poet and saint ,Thiruvalluvar.
-He is one of the icons of Tamil literature.
+Hence, the Santhome Basilica is named after him.

 Mylapore is known for its cultural and religious heritage.
-The Kapaleeshwara temple has a famous tank and shops line all four sides of the tank.
-It has everything from spices (Ambika Applam Depot) to stainless steel shops.
-There are a dozen street vendors who sell bangles, flowers, fruits and other small items and bargaining is allowed and practiced .
+The Kapaleeshwara temple has a famous tank and shops lined on all four sides of the tank.
+The shops sell everything from spices (Ambika Applam Depot), utensils, jewellery, garments to books & toys.
+There are dozens of street vendors who sell bangles, flowers, fruits and other small items.
+Bargaining is allowed and practiced here.
 It is noisy and crowded especially in the evening.
-However,The smell of jasmine flowers, the sound of the Temple bells and the sight of the Temple Tank is a unique experience.
+However, the smell of jasmine flowers, the sound of the Temple bells and the sight of the Temple tank is an experience not to be missed.

-Golu Dolls (painted mud dolls) for Navratri can be found in the Mylapore Tank Road known as Madavedhi.
+Golu Dolls (painted mud dolls) for Navratri can be found in streets surrounding the tank known as Madavedhi.
 Hence, the street is crowded during the Navaratri festival.

 The Chennai City Center shopping mall in Mylapore, has a multiplex, a food court and the Lifestyle department store.